 - Laxatives can keep your stools (faeces) soft, if needed.
 They may help to ease pain if you have hard stools in your back passage (rectum), pressing on your infected prostate.

 What is the outlook (prognosis)?

 Acute prostatitis usually clears with a course of antibiotics.
 However, it is important to take the full course to clear the infection completely.
 There is a risk that an acute infection may become a persistent (chronic) infection if you do not take the full course of antibiotics.

 Rarely, apart from chronic bacterial prostatitis, other complications of acute prostatitis can occur.
 These include:

 - Prostate abscess.
-If the antibiotics do not effectively treat the prostate infection, rarely you can develop an abscess of your prostate gland.
+If the antibiotics do not effectively treat the prostate infection, rarely you can develop an abscess of your prostate.
 Your doctor may suspect this if your symptoms do not improve despite antibiotic treatment.
-Further tests are needed to confirm a prostate abscess, such as an ultrasound or CT scan of your prostate gland.
+Further tests are needed to confirm a prostate abscess, such as an ultrasound or CT scan of your prostate.
 If an abscess is present, an operation is needed to drain it.

 Further reading and references

 Guidelines on Urological Infections; European Association of Urology (2018).

 Prostatitis - acute; NICE CKS, August 2014 (UK access only)